AmiyaI/WeatherApp/README.md

 ![Database after Mock Data Being Processed](/Images/DBafterMockDataBeingProcessed.jpg)
 <br>
 **The database showing weather data records following the processing of mock data by the Lambda functions.**

+## Conclusion
+This project showcases comprehensive cloud engineering skills, including AWS service utilization, IaC, CI/CD processes, containerization, and adherence to security best practices.
+It demonstrates a real-world application of processing and analyzing weather data efficiently and effectively on the cloud.